PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `85 passed`, for a combined selection total of `218 passed`.
 Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

+The quantized-activation/binary-bridge recovery checkpoint passed its focused exact-order and two-boundary selection with `4 passed`.
+The adapted post-QDQ boundary selector and new owner passed together with `2 passed`.
+The complete architecture file passed with `134 passed`; artifact-metadata, artifact-policy, core, and pass-efficiency passed separately with `85 passed`, for a combined selection total of `219 passed`.
+Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes